-The Orange County Partnership to End Homelessness is a collaboration of housing and service providers, local governments, faith-based and other community groups, businesses, the UNC-CH community, formerly homeless individuals and volunteers working together to prevent end homelessness in Orange County.
+The Orange County Partnership to End Homelessness is a coalition of housing and service providers, local government and the broader community working together to prevent and end homelessness in Orange County.

 The Partnership's 2012 Annual Report highlights its achievements in increasing access to Housing, Employment and Services.

 The Orange County Resources Guide contains comprehensive information about services for those in need including housing, employment, education, health & dental care, mental health care, substance abuse treatment/recovery, emergency assistance, food, legal services and more.
 How to Obtain Important ID Documents has information about how to obtain birth certificates, Social Security cards, voter registration cards, driver's licenses/picture IDs and a free PO Box.
 Additional resources can be found here.